starkandwayne-attic/starkandwayne.github.com/_posts/2013-01-28-companycreate.md

 ## Initial employees

 Today it is just Dr Nic, speaking here so eloquently in the 3rd person.
-Incredibly, already several people have already expressed delight in joining S&W. That made me very happy.
+Incredibly, several people have already expressed delight in joining S&W. That made me very happy.

 It's great to be back running a company and having people wanting to join for the journey!